fau-is/next-best-action/README.md

 ## Technical details

-We conducted all experiments on a workstation with 12 CPUs, 128 GB RAM, and a single GPU NVIDIA Quadro RXT6000.
+We conducted all experiments on a workstation with 12 CPUs, 128 GB RAM.
 In Table 1, we present the times for training and testing of the baseline and our prescriptive business process monitoring technique.

 Table 1: Times for training and testing (in seconds).